lorossi/MK8D-analysis/README.md

 each of them with 6 visible stats *(ground speed, acceleration, weight, handling, traction, mini turbo)* and 6 more hidden stats *(air speed, antigravity speed, water speed, water handling, air handling, antigravity handling)*.

-The question that soon arose was: how do I choose a setup (character, kart, tyres, glider) that is the best?
+The question that soon arose was: how can I choose a build (character, kart, tyres, glider) that is the best?
 *It is possible to finally defeat the superior Japanese players in the 200cc category?*

 ## The data

-All the data has been gathered from the [Mario Kart 8 Deluxe Wiki](https://www.mariowiki.com/Mario_Kart_8_Deluxe).
+All the data has been gathered from the [Mario Kart 8 Deluxe Wiki](https://www.mariowiki.com/Mario_Kart_8_Deluxe_in-game_statistics).

 I soon found that not each entity is unique;
 up to 4 karts, characters, tyres and gliders can share the same stats.